12 min read

 As a sex therapist, I often get the question: what exactly is a sex therapist anyway?
 Like, really?
 Well, sex therapists are sex specialists.
 This means that a sex therapist can help you with any kind of concern or problem relating to sex and human sexuality.

-Make sure to check your sex therapist’s qualifications as some people offer sex therapy without having any credits in Sexology.
+A sex therapist is a mental health professional with further training in the field of human sexuality and Sexology.
+However, this is not true of all those who offer sex therapy services.
+It is therefore vital to make sure to check your therapist’s qualifications as some offer sex therapy without having any credits in Sexology.
 In fact, a lot of couples and marriage therapists’ haven’t studied human sexuality at all – making them a lesser fit than a trained and qualified sex therapist.

 Sexology is a science, just like any other science, and you want to make sure that the counselling or therapy you’re receiving, is based on knowledge and best practices, not the therapist’s own sexuality and sexual preferences.